Santa Maria della Vittoria

 Bernini was born in Naples in 1598, and went on to become sculptor and architect to the popes of Rome, ushering in the Baroque era.
 He also painted, though this is less known, and he created stage sets for the theater.
 He (again, he and his workshop) was extremely prolific, and was responsible for countless buildings and sculptures strewn across Rome, Italy, and beyond, and most famously, the Piazza di San Pietro in the Vatican.

 So, why do I say that Bernini was a bad man?
 In the 1630s, Bernini was having an affair with Constanza Piccolomini, who was married at the time to Matteo Bonucelli.
 He even created a bust of her in 1638-1639, which is now displayed at the Museo del Bargello in Florence.
 What I find unforgivable is what happened in 1638, when Bernini found out that Constanza was having an affair with his younger brother, Luigi.
 Enraged, he chased after his brother, threatening his life, until Luigi reached the Basilica of Santa Maria Maggiore (holy sanctuary).
 Oh, and ordered one of his servants to sneak into Constanza’s house and slash her face up with a razor.
 The best part?
 The servant was jailed, and Constanza was tried and jailed for adultery.
 The best best part?
-Bernini was completely forgiven by the Pope Urban (those sculptures won’t sculpt themselves, you know), and also arranged a marriage for him to Caterina Tezio, a twenty-two-year-old (Bernini was forty-one) known beauty and heiress.
+Bernini was completely forgiven by the Pope Urban (those sculptures won’t sculpt themselves, you know), who also arranged a marriage for him to Caterina Tezio, a twenty-two-year-old (Bernini was forty-one) known beauty and heiress.

 Bernini was essentially rewarded even though he committed a heinous crime in ordering his servant to attack Constanza, but this was told to me in class as an anecdotal point, not something that should affect the way in which we study Bernini, a fact to keep in mind besides the beautiful artwork that he helped create.
 We do this an awful lot.
 Hannah Gadsby discusses this at length in Nanette, this time focusing on Pablo Picasso.
 I recommend it wholeheartedly.